harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 # Now we can start the nodejs app in the current project directory by run the command below.
 pm2 start "npm start"

-# Useful command for pm2 👇
+# Useful commands for pm2 👇

 # List all processing instance
 pm2 list